Article written on Tuesday, 28 May 2019

 Now you can add pine trees into your landscape by dragging the symbol out of the panel onto the canvas.
 You can scale the tree, or reflect it if you like.
 You can have a look at the main image of the illustration at the beginning of my article.

 Next we'll create the deciduous trees.
 Lock the other layers first, and create a new layer ('trees'), this time make sure this layer sits below the layer 'houses'.
 These trees will be bigger than the pine trees, as we'll be placing them behind the houses to achieve an interesting landscape composition.

 Start by drawing a vertical brown rectangle for the trunk of the tree.
 Then add another smaller and thinner vertical rectangle to create a branch on the left of the trunk.
-Rotate and position the branch a bit similar of how I show in the image above.
-Select the Rotate tool, then click into the right bottom anchor point of the rectangle and start rotating the rectangle to the right (by dragging).
+Rotate and position the branch a bit similar of how I show in the image below.
+Select the Rotate tool, then click into the right bottom anchor point of the rectangle and start rotating the rectangle to the left (by dragging).

 Select the branch and reflect it to the other side of the tree, by selecting the Reflect tool, holding down the Alt/Option key and click in the center of the trunk.
 Choose Vertical as Axis and hit the Copy button.

 7. Create the green part of the tree

 Now draw a bunch of light green overlapping circles to finalize the tree.
 You can decide to Unite all the circles into one single path via the Pathfinder panel and choosing Unite if you are happy with the result.
 If you want to maintain the flexibility to edit these circles later on, then hit the Unite option while holding down the Alt/Option key.

 8. Apply green gradient fill, and make it a Symbol

 I've decided to unite the shapes into 1 path, and I've also applied a linear gradient fill as well (see image above).
 Again, group the shapes together and drag the object into the Symbols panel to create a symbol so we can use it multiple times in our landscape.